 |China Visa:||You can apply for in Chinese Embassy in your own country;|

 |Tibet Travel Permit:||

-As a travel agency, ChinaTourGuide.com is able to assist you to process all above documents if you book a Tibet tour with us.
+We ChinaTourGuide.com are ready to help you obtain all above documents if you book a Tibet tour with us.
 Kindly select your favorite Tibet tour packages to start a wonderful Tibet trip.

-You are required to present this document when boarding the flight to Tibet.
-ChinaTourGuide.com will make all necessary arrangements to obtain the correct documentation for you once you booked a tour with us.
+You have to present this document when you board the flight to Tibet.
+We ChinaTourGuide.com will obtain the very documentation for you once you book a tour with us.

 How to apply for a Tibet Entry Permit?

-Tibet Entry Permit is not available by independent travelers at present.
-Travelers have to travel in tour group and ask their travel agent to apply it for you.
+Pitifully, Tibet Entry Permit is still unavailable by independent travelers at present.
+Travelers have to travel in group and ask their travel agent to apply it for every member.
 Please prepare the following documents before asking your travel agent to apply permit.